 Bulbs can also be planted in pots.
 When choosing a container, remember that bigger is always better because larger pots don’t dry out as quickly and can hold more bulbs.
 Tulips can be planted quite densely in pots, similar to eggs in a carton.

-For the trench method, dig out a 3-foot-wide (90 cm) trench to a depth of 6 inches (15 cm), piling all the dirt to one side.
-Sprinkle in a light dusting of organic bulb fertilizer and rake it in, smoothing the bottom at the same time.
-Working with a partner, with one person on each side of the trench, set the bulbs in pointed side up, like eggs in a carton, close but not touching.
+To grow tulips solely for cutting, plant them in a wide trench.
+For the trench method, dig out a trench that is 3 ft (1 m) wide and 6 in (15 cm) deep, piling all the dirt to one side.
+Sprinkle a light dusting of organic bulb fertilizer and rake it in, smoothing the bottom of the trench at the same time.
+Place the bulbs, pointed side up, close but not touching, just like eggs in a carton.
+Label each individual variety as you go.

 Once the bulbs are in, water them deeply, letting the drench fill at least half full with water, which encourages vigorous root growth, in turn producing even larger flowers.
 Backfill the trench, mulch the top with an inch or 2 (2.5 to 5 cm) of compost and lay down irrigation lines, watering deeply a few times throughout the winter.
 It’s really quite simple!